RobertCraigie/pytest-pyright/docs/index.md

 # Welcome to pytest-pyright

-Pytest plugin for typechecking code with Pyright
+Pytest plugin for type checking code with Pyright